tdewin/best-practices-guide/resource_planning/virtual_appliance_mode.md

 **Tip:** It is recommended to benchmark how such operations affect the backup window by monitoring a test job in the vSphere console.

-Veeam developed an it's transport mode for NFS based datastore to overcome the problems with disk hot-add and release VMware processing (which can cause VM stuns at NFS based VMs).
-This mode is Direct NFS and was added to the Direct Storage mode.
-Direct NFS should be used for all virtual and physical proxy deployment to backup and restore NFS datastore based VMs.
+Veeam developed Direct Storage Access for NFS based datastores to overcome the problems with disk hot-add and release which causes significant stuns for NFS based VMs).
+Direct Storage Access should be used for all virtual and physical proxy deployment to backup and restore NFS datastore based VMs.